 Students are unable to be officially hired and access a time sheet until all the forms listed below are submitted to the Student Employment office.
 Students must make an appointment to do so on the Student Employment CC webpage.
+It is illegal for CC to accept any of the following paperwork PRIOR to the student accepting a job offer for which they applied.

-If a student attends training or work hours prior to having a timesheet displayed in Banner SSB or having the following documents processed, they will be suspended from student employment for one academic semester.
+If a student attends training or work hours prior to having a timesheet displayed in Banner SSB or having the following documents processed, they will be suspended from student employment for the remainder of the current term (fall, spring, or summer).